syncfusion-content/uwp-docs/uwp/Add-Syncfusion-Controls.md

 * Through XMAL
 * Through Code-Behind

-1. Syncfusion UI for UWP are added automatically to the specific Visual Studio UWP application Toolbox during Syncfusion NuGet package installation.
+1.Syncfusion UI for UWP are added automatically to the specific Visual Studio UWP application Toolbox during Syncfusion NuGet package installation.
 We can add required Syncfusion UWP control through drag and drop from ToolBox.
 Toolbox configured from Syncfusion UWP NuGet package, controls will be listed under “Syncfusion controls for UWP” category.
 For example: SfColorPicker

    ![](Add-Syncfusion-Controls_images/Toolbox_ColoPicker1.png)